 Please register for the appropriate cohort.

-One or two short stories per week (see reading schedule to the right)
+One or two short stories per week

 One 300-500-word writing exercise per week, culminating in a completed short story